manuchandel/Multi-Stream-File-Transfer-Agent/README.md

 * This is a multistream file transfer program written in cpp using socket interface.
 * It was written by me in Nov 2015 as a part of mini-networks project.
 * The purpose of this program is to tranfer a file in multiple fragments (all in parallel) from one local computer to another connected over internet or intranet.
+* This project was successfully tested working on Ubuntu 14.04.

 ## Abstract